nhsconnect/FHIR-ReasonableAdjustments-API/pages/design/design_interactions_create.md

 * Consent and Flag resource - single, independent resources
 * Condition resource - which entails maintaining its containing List

+{% include note.html content="It is strongly advised to always perform a `GET` before trying to create anything." %}

 ## Create Resource ##